Artur Konontšuk

-Artur Konontšuk (born 9 May 2000) is an Estonian professional basketball player for BC Kalev of the Estonian-Latvian Basketball League and the FIBA Europe Cup.
-Standing at 2.00 m (6ft 7 in), he plays at the small forward position.
+Artur Konontšuk (born 9 May 2000) is an Estonian professional basketball player for Bursaspor Basketbol of the Basketbol Süper Ligi (BSL) and the Champions League.
+Standing at 2.00 m (6 ft 7 in), he plays at the small forward position.
+He also represents the Estonian national basketball team internationally.

 Professional career

 On 17 August 2021, Konontšuk signed a one-year contract with his hometown team Pärnu Sadam.
 In the 2021–22 KML season, he helped his team to their first Estonian League championship.

 On 13 July 2022, Konontšuk signed a one-year deal with an option for one more season with BC Kalev.
 With Kalev, he reached FIBA Europe Cup play-offs and was the leader in efficiency during the first leg of quarter-finals.
+He was named FIBA Europe Cup MVP in March.

+On July 25, 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).

 National team career

 Konontšuk made his debut for the Estonian national team on 11 November 2022, in a 2023 FIBA Basketball World Cup qualifier against Sweden.
+He also represented the Estonian national team at EuroBasket 2025.